Frequently Asked Questions

 Do all teachers on the team need to have a master's degree?

 No, but it may increase your chances of being selected.
 Teams of teachers who have master's degrees will be given priority over teams in which only one person has a master's degree.
 Teams of teachers in which all members lack master's degrees will have lowest priority for funding.
 The reason that candidates are prioritized in this way is that a large portion of the funding for this program (via the National Science Foundation Robert Noyce Scholarship Program) comes with federal legislation that requires that these funds only be used toward teachers with master's degrees.
-To qualify for this line of funding, an applicant must receive her/his master's degrees before actually joining the program in the summer of 2016.
+To qualify for this line of funding, an applicant must receive her/his master's degree before actually joining the program.

 How will MƒA LA help my colleague(s) and me to design and complete our project?

 MƒA LA aims to provide its Master Teachers with everything that they need to be successful: comprehensive and targeted professional development, mentors in the form of experienced teachers and STEM university faculty, connections to local and national support networks, financial support, and moral support!